 - Yes.
 There's always been an energy shortage since Italy

 has few natural resources.
-The Italians are traditionally conservation minded.
+The Italians are traditionally conservation-minded.
 Air conditioning is

 not very widely used.
 Very few people take a car to work.
 Houses rarely are heated above 62

-degrees Farenheit in the winter.
+degrees Fahrenheit in the winter.

 Per capita energy consumption in Italy is only one-fourth